Home » Transportation » Transportation Planning

 Bicycle and Pedestrian

-1. Bicycle facilities: bicycle routes and lanes, signage, bicycle racks, and appropriate pavement markings and symbols.
+1. Bicycle facilities: bicycle routes and lanes, signage, bicycle racks, protective barriers and bollards, and appropriate pavement markings, signals, and symbols.

 2. Bus features and amenities: bus pullouts, shelters, and clear and accessible paths.